clojurewerkz/elastisch/README.md

 ## Project Goals

- * Closely follow recent Elastic Search releases & features.
+ * Be reasonably feature complete
- * Be well documented.
+ * Be well documented
- * Be well tested.
+ * Be well tested
- * Be maintained.
+ * Closely follow recent Elastic Search releases & developments
- * Integrate with libraries like clojure.data.json and Joda Time.
+ * Be well maintained
- * Learn from other clients like the Java and Ruby ones.
+ * Learn from other clients like the Java and Ruby ones
- * Target Clojure 1.3.0 and later from the ground up.
+ * Target Clojure 1.3.0 and later from the ground up

 ### Why Not Wrap the Java Client?